• Skip to primary navigation

 I love serving these pan-fried potatoes with a green salad on the side.

-My teenager loves them for breakfast especially, the leftovers.
+My teenager loves them for breakfast, especially the leftovers.

 I love them served with these sauteed mushrooms or stir-fried frozen beans.